-- DREAMer Resource Center
+- SUBIR Dreamer Resource Center

 - Summer Jump Start Program

 Title V capitalizes on a number of existing resources and is supported by all areas at San Diego City College.
-The college is committed to providing the support and resouces to ensure the success and sustainability of Title V initiatives.
+The college is committed to providing the support and resources to ensure the success and sustainability of Title V initiatives.

-- DREAMer Resource Center
+1. Resource Center

-The Title V grant provides professional development and course redesign in order to expand the use of pedagogical techniques that are recognized as promoting student success.
+The Title V Grant provides Professional Development and course redesign in order to expand the use of pedagogical techniques that are recognized as promoting student success.